-We are the only pediatric anesthesia department in the nation who is training the entire team of 40 anesthesiologists to perform both routine and advanced pediatric regional anesthesia.
+We are the only pediatric anesthesia department in the nation that is training the entire team of 40 anesthesiologists to perform both routine and advanced regional anesthesia.

-We collaborate with our colleagues in the departments of Radiology and Interventional Radiology, who have extensive experience using ultrasound.
-In many cases, our radiologists are able to diagnose appendicitis using ultrasound and avoid the radiation needed with a CT (computed tomography) scan .
+We collaborate with our colleagues in the departments of Radiology and Interventional Radiology who have extensive experience using ultrasound.
+In many cases, our radiologists are able to diagnose appendicitis using ultrasound and avoid the radiation needed with CT (computed tomography) scan.

 Our chest wall deformity team, which brings together specialists in general and thoracic surgery, orthopedic surgery and pulmonary medicine, has received national recognition for its work with titanium ribs.

 We have new nonsurgical therapies for pectus carinatum as well as surgical approaches when needed, including extensive experience in using minimally invasive surgery to treat this condition.

 Our surgeons work closely with other experts in our Inflammatory Bowel Disease (IBD) Center.
 We have the most experience in the region managing pediatric surgeries for IBD.
 We offer both minimally invasive and traditional surgical approaches to treat this disease.